sbslee/dokdo/docs/pipeline.rst

         --barcode-mismatches 0 \
         --processing-threads 10

-After demultiplexing is finished, the end product should be a directory containing two FASTQ files per sample (i.e. 0
+After demultiplexing is finished, the end product should be a directory containing two FASTQ files per sample (i.e. forward and reverse reads).
+Do not store FASTQ files from different sequencing runs in the same directory.
+Skip this step if you already have demultiplexed FASTQ files.

 2. Import Sequences to QIIME 2
 ==============================